 When is the Columbia Icefield Skywalk Open?

 The official dates are always subject to the season and weather.
-In 2023, the Columbia Icefield Skywalk will be open from May 7th to October 9, 2023.
-Please keep in mind the Columbia Icefield Skywalk will close if conditions are truly adverse.
+In 2025, it is scheduled to operate from May 3rd to October 13th, weather dependent.
+Please remember that the Columbia Icefield Skywalk will close if conditions are truly adverse.

-Go Off-Peak!
+- Go Off-Peak!
 Pursuit offers discounted tickets for those that go in off-peak times.
-Enjoy the early morning light on the glacier daily before 12 pm and only pay $85 per adult and $55.25 for children.
+Enjoy the afternoon light on the glacier daily after 3:30 pm and only pay $91 per adult and $59 for children.

 There are numerous places to book your ticket for this experience.
-First we recommend checking out the Banff Jasper Collection Website, which will give you a rundown of all the offerings.
-This is the company that runs the tours, it is. legitimate company operating in the Canadian Rockies and there should be no hesitation booking with them.
+First, we recommend checking out the Banff Jasper Collection Website, which will give you a rundown of all the offerings.
+This is the company that actually runs the tours; it is a legitimate company operating in the Canadian Rockies, and there should be no hesitation in booking with them.
+Keep in mind that all prices on their website are in Canadian Dollars.

 - Tickets For The Columbia Icefield Adventure (including Skywalk)